Why refrain from using a tankist to liquidate a company?

 "Winding up a company with a sale has historically been the most effective way of getting a stuck company back on its feet."
+"We will buy your company in difficulty and take care of all the liquidation paperwork."
+"You get a clean slate when you sell your troubled company to us!"

 Probably every entrepreneur is aware of the possibility of using a 'tankist' as a last resort when business goes sour.
 There is a choice in the tanker 'market' - the websites of several 'professional' tanker services can be found with a simple Google search.
 Tankists advertise their services as an easy way to get rid of the company with all its problems (see styling examples above).
 Just one small and simple transaction on the internet and the company magically disappears as if it never existed.
 Sound unbelievable?
 For us too.